-The provider also had a system to identify adults that were in other vulnerable situations for example those who had mental health issues or who were known to have experienced female genital mutilation.
-The provider had specific policies to cover these issues which were covered under their safeguarding procedures.
+The provider also had a system to identify adults that were in other vulnerable situations for example. those who were known to have experienced female genital mutilation.

 The provider had an infection prevention and control policy and procedures.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices, (HTM 01-05), published by the Department of Health and Social Care.
 Staff completed infection prevention and control training and received updates as required.
 There was a lead for infection control as recommended by the published guidance.
 The lead had undertaken infection control training in line with their continuing professional development and had the necessary training certificates in their file.